Kamala Harris's Success and Achievements in Timeline

 A success timeline featuring the most significant achievements of Kamala Harris.

 Kamala Harris is an American politician and attorney.
-She served as the 49th Vice President of the United States from 2021 to 2025, under President Joe Biden, marking her as the first female, African-American, and Asian-American to hold the office.
-Previously, she was a United States Senator representing California from 2017 to 2021, and the Attorney General of California from 2011 to 2017.
-A prominent figure in the Democratic Party, she was also the party's nominee in the 2024 presidential election.
+She served as the 49th Vice President of the United States from 2021 to 2025, making history as the first female, first African American, and first Asian American to hold the office.
+Prior to becoming Vice President, she represented California in the U.S. Senate (2017-2021) and served as California's Attorney General (2011-2017).
+A member of the Democratic Party, she was the party's nominee in the 2024 presidential election.

-In 2002, Kamala Harris was elected district attorney of San Francisco, becoming the first person of color to hold the position.
+In 2002, Kamala Harris ran for district attorney of San Francisco, and won the election with 56% of the vote.

-In 2007, Kamala Harris ran unopposed and was re-elected for a second term as district attorney of San Francisco.
+In 2007, Kamala Harris ran unopposed for a second term as district attorney of San Francisco.

 2010: Elected Attorney General of California

-In 2014, Kamala Harris was reelected as Attorney General, defeating Republican nominee Ronald Gold.
+In 2014, Kamala Harris was reelected as Attorney General of California, securing a second term in the office.

-In 2014, Kamala Harris was reelected as the Attorney General of California.
+In 2014, Kamala Harris was reelected as attorney general, defeating Ronald Gold with 58% of the vote.

-In November 2016, Kamala Harris defeated Loretta Sanchez and was elected to the U.S. Senate, becoming the second Black woman and first South Asian American senator in history.
+In November 2016, Kamala Harris defeated Loretta Sanchez and was elected to the U.S. Senate.
+She became the second Black woman and first South Asian American senator in history.

-August 11, 2020: Biden Announces Harris as Running Mate
+August 11, 2020: Biden Announced Harris as Running Mate

 In 2020, Kamala Harris became the vice president-elect after Joe Biden won the 2020 presidential election.

-On January 20, 2021, Kamala Harris was sworn in as Vice President of the United States, becoming the first woman, first African-American, and first Asian-American to hold the office.
+On January 20, 2021, Kamala Harris was sworn in as Vice President of the United States, becoming the first woman, the first African-American, and the first Asian-American to hold the office.

-On November 19, 2021, Kamala Harris served as acting president while Joe Biden underwent a colonoscopy, becoming the first woman to assume the powers and duties of the presidency as acting president of the United States.
+On November 19, 2021, Kamala Harris served as acting president from 10:10 to 11:35 am EST while President Biden underwent a colonoscopy, becoming the first woman to assume the powers and duties of the presidency.

 July 21, 2024: Biden Endorses Harris for President

-On July 21, 2024, Joe Biden suspended his reelection campaign and endorsed Kamala Harris for president.
-Her campaign raised $81 million in the first 24 hours.
-Had she won, Harris would have been the first female and first Asian-American president.
+On July 21, 2024, Joe Biden suspended his reelection campaign and endorsed Kamala Harris for president, receiving endorsements from prominent figures and raising $81 million in small-dollar donations in the first 24 hours of her candidacy.

 September 10, 2024: Presidential Debate between Harris and Trump

 On September 10, 2024, ABC News hosted the presidential debate between Kamala Harris and Donald Trump in Philadelphia.
-Analysts declared Harris the winner, highlighting her abortion rights stance and strong performance.
-Taylor Swift endorsed her afterwards.
+Harris was declared the winner by several analysts, receiving a celebrity endorsement from Taylor Swift.
+However, polls showed difficulties in conveying that she could represent a "change".

 February 22, 2025: Harris Receives NAACP Chairman's Prize